iocoop/policies/billing-policy.md

 ## Billing Cycle

 All services, except hosting usage overage fees, are pre-paid.
 Usage overage fees are billed monthly.
-All invoice payments are due upon reciept of the invoice.
-Invoices which have not been paid within 30 days of reciept will trigger service suspension.
+All invoice payments are due upon receipt of the invoice.
+Invoices which have not been paid within 30 days of receipt will trigger service suspension.

 ## Invoicing